Do not leave your home if you have one or more of the following symptoms:

 Focus on what you can do, not what you can’t

-While we are so restricted it is easy to get caught up in thoughts of what we can’t do at the moment.
-But dwelling on this is likely to make us feel frustrated and worse about the current situation.
-Even changing the language you use to describe the situation to yourself is helpful – tell yourself you are safe at home, not stuck at home.
-If you do think about the things you can’t do at the moment, add them to a list of future projects and then refocus your attention on something you can do.
-Think about all the things you have wanted to do one day when you have the time.
-That day is here.
+Dwelling on thoughts of what we can’t do is likely to make us feel frustrated and worse about the current situation.
+Even changing the language you use to describe the situation to yourself is helpful.
+If you do think about things you can’t do, add them to a list of future projects and then refocus your attention on something you can do.

 Have a basic schedule or routine